amitd8/RaPidAnalytics/README.md

 # **Welcome to RaPidAnalytics!**
 RaPidAnalytics is a Python script aimed to simplify Windows memory investigations.
-It quickly analyses outputs of process data from Volatility3's Pslist/Psscan modules or in real-time investigations by parsing PowerShell command's output.
+It quickly analyzes outputs of process data from Volatility3's Pslist/Psscan modules or in real-time investigations by parsing formatted PowerShell output.
+It then provides simple insights and alerts that may indicate malicous activity.

 **With a focus on anomaly detection, it promptly provides alerts and insights, making DFIR investigators' lives easier.**
 ```